AshridgeTechnologies/elemento/stories/Backlog.md

 Bugs
 ----
+- Using If in a mapping function makes the mapping function async which leads to using unresolved promises in calculations
 - ServerAppConnector should send dates in get and post as ISO string
 - DateVal should take argument values
 - Cryptic error if try to show date objects as values of a SelectInput (should format them, but blowup is confusing)